benjamin-heasly/gradle-fetch-poc/README.md

 # Overivew
 I want to store a bunch of binary artifacts on a repository somewhere, maybe using [Archiva](https://archiva.apache.org/docs/1.3.6/quick-start.html).

 I need a client to fetch and cache the artifacts locally.
-I don't want to write the client from scratch because there are already nice client-side tools like Gradle that know how to talk to repositories like Archiva.
+I don't want to write the client from scratch because there are already nice client-side tools like Gradle which know how to talk to repositories like Archiva.

 So here is a small Gradle script for fetching artifacts.